ConnectBox/website_posts/GettingStarted/GettingStarted.md

 <img src="https://raw.githubusercontent.com/ConnectBox/website_posts/master/GettingStarted/icons.png" alt="GUI">

+A second methodology to add content to a connect box is to use the internal storage of the device.
+The micro-flash drive internal to the unit also can store and contain data.
+To add data to this drive, you will need to have data on a USB flash key that can be uploaded to the internal drive.
+This is covered under LED Screen Usage.

 # Using the Chat functionality

 Built into the main function of the Connectbox is the ability for users connected to the box to converse with one another.
 This is entered by tapping the chat icon on the top right of the screen: